-Sr. No. Key Audit Matter Auditor's Response 1 The carrying amount of the Company's investments in and loans to subsidiaries (Alt Digital Media Entertainment Limited, Balaji Motion Pictures Limited and Marinating Films Private Limited) aggregates Rs.
+Sr. No. Key Audit Matter Auditor's Response 1 The carrying amount of the Company's Our principal audit procedures included the following: investments in and loans to subsidiaries (Alt Digital Media Entertainment Limited, Balaji Motion Pictures Limited effectiveness of the controls over valuation of investments and recoverability of loans. and Marinating Films Private Limited) aggregates Rs.
 82,363.85 Lacs.
-(Refer Notes 5, 15 and 34 to the standalone financial statements) effectiveness of the controls over valuation of investments and recoverability of loans. • evaluated the design and tested the operating
+(Refer Notes 5, 15 and 34 to the standalone financial statements) effectiveness of the controls over valuation of